-Victoria Shoemaker is a senior associate in the firm's Chicago office and serves as a member of the Hiring Committee and Women’s Leadership Committee.
-She focuses her practice on civil litigation, including medical malpractice defense, products and premises liability defense and healthcare matters.
-Victoria has extensive experience representing various corporations and health care providers, such as hospitals, medical groups, physicians and home health agencies in all phases of complex litigation both in state and federal courts.
-She has successfully defended clients to non-guilty verdict at trial as well as obtained favorable settlements.
-Victoria has also prepared and successfully argued motions to dismiss and summary judgment motions on behalf of her clients.
+Victoria Shoemaker is a partner in the firm's Chicago office and serves as a member of the Hiring and Women’s Leadership Committees.
+She focuses her practice on civil litigation with an emphasis on medical malpractice, professional liability, and tort litigation, including products and premises liability.
+Victoria counsels clients on healthcare issues and risk management matters.
+Victoria has successfully defended clients throughout all stages of litigation, from prevailing on dispositive motions to reaching favorable settlements.
+Victoria has extensive experience representing various corporations and health care providers, such as hospitals, medical groups, physicians and home health agencies in all phases of complex litigation both in state and federal courts with an undefeated jury trial record.

-While in law school, Victoria worked at a prominent civil defense firm where she gained valuable knowledge and experience in various areas of tort litigation, including insurance defense, construction defect litigation and professional negligence as well as appellate practice.
+While in law school, Victoria served as Lead Articles Editor for The Loyola University Chicago Law Journal.
+She worked at a prominent civil defense firm where she gained valuable knowledge and experience in various areas of tort litigation, including insurance defense, construction defect litigation and professional negligence as well as appellate practice.
 In addition, she served as a judicial extern to the Honorable Blanche Manning of the United States District Court for the Northern District of Illinois.

 - Loyola University Chicago, J.D., magna cum laude